flutter/website/src/docs/development/packages-and-plugins/developing-packages.md

 description: How to write packages and plugins for Flutter.
 ---

+{{site.note.alert}}
+  If you write plugins for Flutter, you should know that the Android plugin API was recently upgraded to 2.0 in order to support more platforms (such as web and macos), and federated plugins.
+{{site.note.end}}

 ## Package introduction

 Packages enable the creation of modular code that can be shared easily.
 A minimal package consists of:

 * A `pubspec.yaml` file: A metadata file that declares the package name, version, author, etc.